SDGforskning/sdg-strings/SDG12_query_action_WoS.md

     OR "establish*" OR "address" OR "consider*" OR "assess*" )
     NEAR/5
-      ("institutional capacity" OR "human capacity" OR "financial capacity" OR "capacity building" OR "capacity development" OR "build* capacity" OR "develop* capacity" OR "scientific capacity"
+      ("institutional capacity" OR "human capacity" OR "technological capacity" OR "scientific capacity" OR "financial capacity"
-      OR "infrastructure$" OR "facilities" OR "tools" OR "technical support" OR "managerial support" OR "research" OR "knowledge" OR "skills" OR "competenc*" OR "expertise" OR "R&D" OR "innovation" OR "communication" OR "social network$" OR "information network$" OR "campaign$"
+      OR "capacity building" OR "capacity development" OR "build* capacity" OR "develop* capacity" OR "infrastructure$" OR "facilities" OR "tools" OR "technical support" OR "managerial support" OR "research" OR "knowledge" OR "skills" OR "competenc*" OR "expertise" OR "R&D" OR "innovation" OR "communication" OR "social network$" OR "information network$" OR "campaign$"